Multimodality Imaging of Breast Augmentations: A Pictorial Essay

 with polyacrylamide hydrogel and subsequent removal, presented

 with right breast swelling afterwards.
-Mammography showing a
+Mammography shows a

 large hypo-to-isodense collection with a relatively circumscribed